SanderDevisscher/EASIN/README.md

 ### [Update Source](https://github.com/SanderDevisscher/EASIN/blob/master/r-scripts/Update%20Source.R)
    * Downloads [aggregated dataset](https://github.com/inbo/invasive-t0-occurrences) from github.
      * _!Currently we're unable to download the .zip file from the T0 - dataset using R!
 Therefor the .zip should be downloaded manually into the private folder.
 The "Update Source" script will then unzip the .zip for further use._
+     * _!Additionally due to the short time frame for the 2nd batch update, new datasets will be merged with the existing T0 dataset using the [SMARTIE-tool.](https://github.com/inbo/invasive-t0-occurrences/tree/smartie)

 Input | Output
 -------|-------